INTERSECT-training/intersect-training.github.io/pages/travel-princeton.md

 Trenton-Mercer Airport.
 Getting from there to the Princeton campus is more complicated and involves using an Uber or Lyft, buses, and/or going to the train station in Trenton and taking New Jersey Transit trains, as above.

+## FAQs

+1. **How does the hotel block work?**
+  * If you indicated that you would like us to book a hotel we have a room block at the [Nassau Inn](https://nassauinn.com/).
+As long as you indicated you will be staying at our room block, assume you are on the requested room list.
+  * If you indicated that you are (a) local or (b) self-funded and prefer to stay elsewhere, you have not been added to the room block.
+  * However, if you are not self-funded and not local and need to stay at a hotel the only hotel you will be allowed to stay out will be the Nassau Inn, since we have contracted a room block.
+We will not reimburse outside the room block.
+  * The process is as follows: we provide a list of names to the Nassau Inn by June 11th.
+The Nassau Inn will then send a list of confirmations back to us.
+Andrea will send the confirmations to each participant with information on check-in and check-out around two weeks before the bootcamp.
+2. **Where is there to eat?
+Especially on Sunday when I arrive?**
+  * Andrea has put together a [list of local restaurants](https://docs.google.com/spreadsheets/d/1w3xUT2NnCyQZfM1uYv1Vfx4HNACUBg7zwKNB2Z5tVSA/edit?gid=0#gid=0).
+Please remember that we can only reimburse for meals we don’t provide.
+And please be mindful of the costs of the restaurants and the reimbursement guidelines.
+3. **How will reimbursement work?**
+  * Participants will be sent reimbursement guidelines and instructions via email.
+  * Please keep in mind that this event is being paid for by an NSF grant.
+It is is being organized with limited financial and human capital during a period of unprecedented federal scrutiny.
+We ask that you please understand this as you submit your expenses.